demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 open TypeShape
 ```

-With this the stage is now set for the action!
+With this, the stage is now set for the action!

 ### The Domain Types